-So Can Dogs Eat Blueberries Or What?Yes, absolutely, 100%!
-Unlike other common fruits that are toxic or harmful to dogs (stay away from grapes and cherries!), blueberries are not just okay for dogs to eat, they’re actually healthy for them, too.
-If you’re lucky enough to have a pooch who’s interested in fruits and vegetables, enjoy as you open your dog’s world to a treat that’s healthy as well as delicious.
+Unlike other fruits that are toxic to dogs (stay away from grapes and cherries), blueberries are not just okay for dogs to eat, they’re actually healthy!
+If you’re lucky enough to have a pooch who goes bananas for fruits and vegetables, enjoy tossing a few blueberries every now and then.